Lake Tana at a glance

 From the shores of the island, it's a 45-minute uphill walk to the monasteries.
 Inside, you'll find vivid, decorative frescoes.

 Being slightly further away from the launch site at Bahir Dar, and a considerable walk from the shore means these monasteries get much less attentions than the others.
 Most visitors explore the monasteries of Lake Tana in the morning, and then head to the Blue Nile Falls in the afternoon.
 This means there isn't enough tiem to explore all of the monasteries around the lake.
 If you are not visiting the falls, or are spending more than just a day or two in Bahir Dar, it's well worth taking the time to visit Bete Selassie and Tekla Haimanot.

 The round, thatched roof of the Azuwa Maryam Monastery along the Zege Peninsular makes this church one of the most aesthetically pleasing.

 Like all the monasteries on the lake, inside you will find a series of spell binding frescoes sure to send a smile across even the face of even the biggest miserablists.

 Situated on the outskirts of the famous Lake Tana, 600km north of Addis Ababa, Bahir Dar is the third largest and arguably the most beautiful city in Ethiopia.
 As the capital for …

 A place of faith, festivals, mystery and legends that will engage your heart as much as your mind.
 Atop wide valleys and weather-gouged escarpments, Lalibela is the living, beating…

 Known for its remarkable collection of crumbling castles, fortifications and 17th century churches, Gonder is often referred to as the “Camelot of Africa”.
 This small city in …

 Simien Mountains National Park

-Jaw-dropping plateaus, ridges, gorges and gullies characterise this UNESCO World Heritage Site.
+Jaw-dropping plateaus, ridges, gorges and gullies characterize this UNESCO World Heritage Site.
 With some of the world's best trekking routes, endemic wildlife and luxurious lodges…

 Fusing history, culture, landscapes and wildlife along a perfectly paced circuit, this trip is a synthesis of the very best experiences on offer in Ethiopia’s northern highlands.
 Explorations of the ancient cities Axum, Gondar, Bahir Dar and Lalibela are broken…